John Banville: Writing

+Banville writes in the Hiberno-English dialect, and dreads the loss of this ability if he were to follow the example of other Irish writers and move abroad.
+He has said that he is "trying to blend poetry and fiction into some new form".

-Banville published his first book, a collection of short stories titled Long Lankin, in 1970.
-He has disowned his first published novel, Nightspawn, describing it as "crotchety, posturing, absurdly pretentious".
+Banville published his first book — a collection of short stories titled Long Lankin — in 1970.
+His first published novel —Nightspawn — he disowned, describing it as "crotchety, posturing, absurdly pretentious".

 As an unknown writer in the 1980s, he toured Dublin's bookshops—"and we had a lot of bookshops back then"—around the time of the publication of his novel Kepler "and there wasn't a single one of any of my books anywhere".
-But, he noted in 2012, "I didn't feel badly about it because I was writing the kinds of books I wanted to write.
+Yet — he noted in 2012 — "I didn't feel badly about it because I was writing the kinds of books I wanted to write.
 And I had no one but myself to blame if I wasn't making money, that wasn't anybody's fault.
 Nobody was obliged to buy my books".

-Since 1990, Banville has been a regular contributor to The New York Review of Books.

-Banville has written three trilogies: the first, The Revolutions Trilogy, focused on great men of science and consisted of Doctor Copernicus (1976), Kepler (1981), and The Newton Letter (1982).
-He said he became interested in Kepler and other men of science after reading Arthur Koestler's The Sleepwalkers.
-He realised that, like him, scientists were trying to impose order in their work.

-The second trilogy, sometimes referred to collectively as The Frames Trilogy, consists of The Book of Evidence (1989), with several of its characters being featured in Ghosts (1993); Athena (1995) is the third to feature an unreliable narrator and explore the power of works of art.

-The third trilogy consists of Eclipse, Shroud and Ancient Light, all of which concern the characters Alexander and Cass Cleave.
+Banville has written three trilogies: the first (Revolutions Trilogy) focused on great men of science, and consisted of Doctor Copernicus (1976), Kepler (1981), and The Newton Letter (1982).
+He said he became interested in Kepler and other men of science after reading Arthur Koestler's book The Sleepwalkers.
+He realised that — like himself — scientists were attempting to impose order in their work.
+The second trilogy — referred to collectively as the Frames Trilogy — consists of The Book of Evidence (1989), with several of its characters also featuring in Ghosts (1993); Athena (1995) is the third to feature an unreliable narrator and explore the power of works of art.
+Banville's third trilogy was published from 2000 onwards.
+Consisting of Eclipse, Shroud and Ancient Light, all concern the characters of Alexander and Cass Cleave.